cosmos/cosmos-sdk/docs/spec/slashing/tombstone.md

 5. Evidence for Infraction 2 reaches state machine
 6. Evidence for Infraction 3 reaches state machine

-Only Infraction 2 should have it's slash take effect, as it is the highest.
+Only Infraction 2 should have its slash take effect, as it is the highest.
 This is done, so that in the case of the compromise of a validator's consensus key, they will only be punished once, even if the hacker double-signs many blocks.
 Because, the unjailing has to be done with the validator's operator key, they have a chance to re-secure their consensus key, and then signal that they are ready using their operator key.
 We call this period during which we track only the max infraction, the "slashing period".

 Once, a validator rejoins by unjailing themselves, we begin a new slashing period; if they commit a new infraction after unjailing, it gets slashed cumulatively on top of the worst infraction from the previous slashing period.